numberoverzero/bottom/README.markdown

 ### TODO
 * Resolve open diversions from rfc2812 in `pack.py:pack_command`
   * Add `target` argument for all listed operations
-  * Add boolean flag for `WHO`?
-How do present/missing flags fit in the API?
 * Add missing replies/errors to `unpack.py:unpack_command`
   * Add reply/error parameters to `unpack.py:parameters`
   * Remove `Client.logger` when all rfc2812 replies implemented